4ndymcfly/42env-en/README.md

 nvim
 ```

-If you don't click the installation window, the installer might prompt you to press a key.
+If you don't click on the installation window, the installer might prompt you to press a key.
 In that case, press the space key.
 The configuration will continue and finish when it asks you to press enter.

 <div align="center">
   <img src="img/004_lazyvim_install.png" alt="lazyvim_install">